LiatheHNaj/Software-Project/docs/definitions.md

 ## Attributes

-Proficiencies - The user can select 3 saving throws and 4 other attributes to be proficient in from dropdown box.
+Proficiencies - The user can select 3 saving throws and 4 other skills to be proficient in from dropdown box.
 This is what your character excels at.
-This list of attributes are athletics, acrobatics, sleight of hand, stealth, arcana, history, investigation, nature, religion, animal handling, insight medicine, perception, survival, deception, intimidation, performance, and persuasion.
+This list of skills are athletics, acrobatics, sleight of hand, stealth, arcana, history, investigation, nature, religion, animal handling, insight medicine, perception, survival, deception, intimidation, performance, and persuasion.

 Saving Throws - represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
 There are 6 different saving throws, 1 for each ability, and the character can be proficient in 3 of them.

-Athletics - covers difficult situations you encounter while climbing, jumping, or swimming.

-Acrobatics - check covers your attempt to stay on your feet in a tricky situation.

-Sleight of Hand - Whenever you attempt an act of legerdemain or manual trickery.

-Stealth - check when you attempt to conceal yourself from enemies.

-Arcana - check measures your ability to recall lore about spells, magic items, eldritch symbols, magical traditions, the planes of existence, and the inhabitants of those planes.

-History - check measures your ability to recall lore about historical events, legendary people, ancient kingdoms, past disputes, recent wars, and lost civilization.

-Investigation - When you look around for clues and make deductions based on those clues.

-Nature - check measures your ability to recall lore about terrain, plants and animals, the weather, and natural cycles.

-Religion - check measures your ability to recall lore about deities, rites and prayers, religious hierarchies, holy symbols, and the practices of secret cults.

-Animal Handling - When there is any question whether you can calm down a domesticated animal, keep a mount from getting spooked, or intuit an animal's intentions.

-Insight - check decides whether you can determine the true intentions of a creature, such as when searching out a lie or predicting someone's next move.

-Medicine - check lets you try to stabilize a dying companion or diagnose an illness.

-Perception - check lets you spot, hear, or otherwise detect the presence of something.

-Survival - check to follow tracks, hunt wild game, guide your group through frozen wastelands, identify signs that owlbears live nearby, predict the weather, or avoid quicksand and other natural hazards.

-Deception - check determines whether you can convincingly hide the truth, either verbally or through your actions.

-Intimidation - When you attempt to influence someone through overt threats, hostile actions, and physical violence.

-Performance - check determines how well you can delight an audience with music, dance, acting, storytelling, or some other form of entertainment.

-Persuasion - When you attempt to influence someone or a group of people with tact, social graces, or good nature.
+Skill check - Roll 1d20 + appropriate ability modifier + proficiency bonus (if proficient).
+This is the list of skills you roll for: athletics, acrobatics, sleight of hand, stealth, arcana, history, investigation, nature, religion, animal handling, insight medicine, perception, survival, deception, intimidation, performance, and persuasion.

+Ability modifier - calculated based off of level of the ability.

 Proficiency Bonus- is calculated for each character based on what level the character is.